Modular policy tool for faster eligibility matching

 Shardha Sapra (Senior Frontend Developer)

-Advocates jumped between tabs and spreadsheets mid-call, slowing them down when patients needed a faster answer
+Advocates jumped between tabs and spreadsheets during calls, slowing them down when patients needed a faster answer

 Mismatched Rules

-Inconsistent rule formats and vague criteria often lead to wrong matches and missed financial aid
+Inconsistent rule formats and vague criteria often led to wrong matches and missed financial aid

 No Single Source of Truth